 We may also offer you shields, which protect sensitive tissues (your eyes, breasts, and thyroid gland) from unnecessary radiation exposure.

 We proudly participate in the American College of Radiology's Image Wisely campaign, which is an initiative to ensure safe imaging and low radiation dosage during CT scanning.
 Click here for an Image Wisely fact sheet, or here to visit the Image Wisely web site.
 Guilford Radiology proudly maintains accreditation in pediatric CT imaging, and participates in the American College of Radiology's Image Gently program, which focuses on safe pediatric imaging.
 Click here for more information.

 Your doctor(s) will receive a full detailed written report from our highly trained radiologists within one day.
 We will provide you with a CD copy of your exam, for your personal records or to bring to your referring physician on your follow-up visit.
 Our goal is to provide you with the highest level of customer service and image quality in a caring and supportive environment.

-All our CT Scan quick reference guides can be found in our Form & Brochure section in PDF format.
+All our CT Scan quick reference guides can be found in our Patient Exam Information in our patient portal.

 Click here if you are scheduled to undergo a CT Scan and wish to complete your CT Scan Screening Questionnaire prior to your visit.

 If you have any questions or concerns about your procedure, feel free to call us at 203-453-5123 or contact us online.back